-This year, we proudly introduce our newest general interest chapter, which focuses on the global implications of the #MeToo movement.
-The movement took a strong hold in the United States at the end of 2017, as it sought to empower victims of sexual harassment and assault to share their stories on social media in order to bring awareness to the prevalence of this issue in the workplace.
-In this new chapter, we look at the movement's success in other countries and analyse how different cultures and legal landscapes impact the success of the movement (or lack thereof) in a particular jurisdiction.
+Our most recent general interest chapter still focuses on the global implications of the #MeToo movement.
+The movement took a strong hold in the United States at the end of 2017, as it sought to empower victims of sexual harassment and assault to share their stories on social media so as to bring awareness to the prevalence of this behaviour in the workplace.
+In this chapter, we look at the movement's success in other countries and analyse how different cultures and legal landscapes affect the success of the movement (or lack thereof) in a particular jurisdiction.
 To that end, this chapter analyses the responses to and effects of the #MeToo movement in several nations and concludes with advice to multinational employers.

-Our chapter on cross-border M&A continues to track the variety of employment-related issues that arise during these transactions.
+Our chapter on cross-border mergers and acquisitions continues to track the variety of employment-related issues that arise during these transactions.
 After a brief decline following the global financial crisis, mergers and acquisitions remain active.
-This chapter, along with the relevant country-specific chapters, will aid practitioners and human resources professionals who conduct due diligence and provide other employment-related support in connection with cross-border corporate M&A deals.
+This chapter, and the relevant country-specific chapters, will aid practitioners and human resources professionals who conduct due diligence and provide other employment-related support in connection with cross-border corporate M&A deals.

-Global diversity and inclusion initiatives remained a significant issue in 2018 in nations across the globe, and this is one of our general interest chapters.
-In 2018, many countries in Asia and Europe, as well as South America, enhanced their employment laws to embrace a more inclusive vision of equality.
-These countries enacted anti-discrimination and anti-harassment legislation as well as gender quotas and pay equity regulations to ensure that all employees, regardless of gender, sexual orientation or gender identity, among other factors, are empowered and protected in the workplace.
-Unfortunately, there are still many countries where certain classes of individuals remain under-protected and under-represented in the workforce, and multinational companies still have many challenges with tracking and promoting their diversity and inclusion initiatives and training programmes.
+Global diversity and inclusion initiatives remained a significant issue in 2019 in nations across the globe, and one of our general interest chapters discusses this.
+Many countries in Asia, Europe and South America have continued to develop their employment laws to embrace a more inclusive vision of equality.
+These countries enacted anti-discrimination and anti-harassment legislation, and regulations on gender quotas and pay equity, to ensure that all employees, regardless of gender, sexual orientation or gender identity, among other factors, are empowered and protected in the workplace.
+Unfortunately, there are still many countries where certain classes of individuals in the workforce remain underprotected and under-represented, and multinational companies still have many challenges with tracking and promoting their diversity and inclusion initiatives and training programmes.

-We continue to include a chapter focused on social media and mobile device management policies.
+We continue to include a chapter that focuses on social media and mobile device management policies.
 Mobile devices and social media have a prominent role in, and impact on, both employee recruitment efforts and the interplay between an employer's interest in protecting its business and an employee's right to privacy.
-Because companies continue to implement 'bring-your-own-device' programmes, this chapter emphasises the issues that multinational employers must contemplate prior to unveiling such a policy.
+Because companies continue to implement bring-your-own-device programmes, this chapter emphasises the issues that multinational employers must contemplate prior to unveiling such a policy.
 Bring-your-own-device issues remain at the forefront of employment law as more and more jurisdictions pass, or consider passing, privacy legislation that places significant restrictions on the processing of employees' personal data.
-This chapter both addresses practice pointers that employers must bear in mind when monitoring employees' use of social media at work and provides advance planning processes to consider prior to making an employment decision based on information found on social media.
+This chapter both addresses practice pointers that employers must bear in mind when monitoring employees' use of social media at work, and provides advance planning processes to consider prior to making an employment decision based on information found on social media.

 Our final general interest chapter discusses the interplay between religion and employment law.
-Religion has a significant status in societies throughout the world, and this chapter not only underscores how the workplace is affected by religious beliefs, but also examines how the legal environment has adapted to such beliefs.
+Religion has a significant status in societies throughout the world, and the chapter not only underscores how the workplace is affected by religious beliefs but also examines how the legal environment has adapted to them.
 The chapter explores how several nations manage and integrate religion in the workplace, in particular by examining headscarf bans and religious discrimination.